janvimadhani/janvimadhani.github.io/_posts/2025-08-20-simulation.md

 </div>

-We investigate the first scenario as the most likely one.
+We investigate the first scenario as the most likely one in our manuscript, which was recently accepted by ApJ.
+In this paper, we report our findings and investigation into the hydrodynamic origins of these planes.
+Find it [here!](https://arxiv.org/pdf/2504.18515).

-We've recently submitted our publication reporting our findings and investigation into the hydrodynamic origins of these planes, find the pre-print [here!](https://arxiv.org/pdf/2504.18515).
+And take a look at my page on [filamentary evolution](https://janvimadhani.github.io/filaments) to visualize the gas-rich cosmic web around Milky Way-like systems in NewHorizon, where we investigate the environmental drivers of satellite distributions.

 &nbsp;